 This comprehensive study provides insight into the potential of ketogenic diets and supplemental BHB to improve deficits in gene expression in mice with a debilitating genetic disorder.
 Future research is needed to translate these insights into clinically useful information for humans.

 Q: Which foods increase BHB production on a ketogenic diet?
-A: Medium-chain triglycerides (MCTs) have been shown to increase BHB production in some people.
+A: Medium chain triglycerides (MCTs) have been shown to increase BHB production in some people.
 Dietary sources of MCTs include coconut oil, palm kernel oil, butter, milk, yogurt, cheese, and supplements.
 However, it is unknown how these foods affect ketosis in humans in general and individuals particularly, who can vary widely in their metabolism of different foods.

 Q: Which types of exercise are best for BHB production?
 A: Some research suggests that endurance exercise may be better for enhancing BHB production compared to resistance training.
-This is likely due to faster exhaustion of glycogen stores, which increases ketogenesis.
+This is likely due to faster exhaustion of glycogen stores, which increases the ketogenesis.